Little League Elbow

 - Throwing too many curves or sliders at a young age

-- Changing to a league where the pitcher's mound is farther away from home plate or the mound is elevated
+- Changing to a league where the pitcher's mound is farther away from home plate or the mound is raised

 - Pain around the bony knob on the inner side of the elbow

 - Pain with gripping or carrying heavy objects